-By Michael Egan
+By Mike Egan

 Unless you own a lot of residential rental property, you probably concede there is a serious housing problem in California.
 Rarely a day goes by we don’t hear about, read about, or directly witness evidence of the problem.
 There’s no question it is real.